 - Zombies in Diario de un Zombi.

-- Played with in "Pyramids".
+- Played with in Pyramids.
 When the King first returns to life, as a mummy, he is quite blind until he stumbles around and finds the one jar with his eyes.
 Then, he gently picks them up.
 Since he died very recently, this is reasonable.
 But, when ALL of the many past Pharohs come to life, this trope is played straight.
 After all, the Kingdom has been around for 7,000 years.

 - Lampshaded in Skulduggery Pleasant.
-The titular character is a skeleton who can not only see without having eyes, but can also hear, speak, think, etc. without the necessary organs.
+The titular character is a skeleton who can not only see without having eyes but can also hear, speak, think, etc. without the necessary organs.
 When questioned about this, his answer is essentially A Wizard Did It.

-- In Zak's Bad Dreams about his dead parents in Galaxy of Fear: City of the Dead, this is averted; his parents have empty eye sockets, though they are otherwise relatively intact.
+- In Zak's Past Experience Nightmares about his dead parents in Galaxy of Fear: City of the Dead, this is averted; his parents have empty eye sockets, though they are otherwise relatively intact.
 Played straight in the holographic cover for the Limited Collector's Edition; one view shows a skeleton lying back on grass with the tatters of some kind of jacket over its bones, while the other view has it starting to sit up, jaws open, worm things twining among its bones and coming out one eye socket, while the other socket bears a glaring eye.
 There are no skeleton zombies within the pages.

 - Anyone who has seen Tales from the Crypt can never forget the Crypt Keeper's beautiful blue eyes... and spleen, and liver, and collection of hearts.

 - Death Knights keep their eyes.
 Then again, they are very well preserved, skin discoloration being the only sign of rot.
 Their eye color changes from whatever it was in life to pale blue, or for a handful of NPC death knights, purple.

 - The skeletons in Dungeon Keeper 2 have one eye.
 They can take it out and use it to see round corners in one cutscene.

 - Sir Daniel Fortesque, the player character of Medievil, is a literal half-example: Despite being dead for a century and having lost all the skin and muscle on his head (plus his jaw), he still has one good eye left in his socket.
 His other eye, however, is missing because he was killed by getting an arrow through it.
 If you look in the opening cutscene, before the magic resurrection spell was cast his eyesockets are empty.
 The spell restored his "intact" eye, and when he finally returns to his rest the eye shrinks away to nothing.

 - Lampshade Hanging in The Curse of Monkey Island.
 Guybrush asks Murray, a talking skull, how he can see without eyeballs.
 Murray snaps back "How can YOU walk around without a brain?" but then admits that there's some things no one can answer.

 - In Planescape: Torment, Morte is physically no more than a speaking, floating skull, but his eyes appear still perfectly functional.
 He can even roll them despite not having any musculature.
 Morte explains that this is because he's not really a skull, but a Mimir: A man-made construct (like a golem, but sentient) designed to look like a skull, but with eyes included.
 This turns out to be a lie, however, and none of his fellow skulls in the pillar have eyes.

 - Oshare Bones of the Puyo Puyo series has one intact eye.
 His other eye seems to have rotted away and instead is a glowing eyelight of undeath.

-- Gruntilda in Banjo Tooie spent two years under a giant boulder, arising as a skeleton, and aside from popping out now and again, her eyes are fine.
+- Gruntilda in Banjo-Tooie spent two years under a giant boulder, arising as a skeleton, and aside from popping out now and again, her eyes are fine.
 Played with again in Nuts & Bolts, her skull is cracked and bleached after 8 years of hopping back to Spiral Mountain, but her one good eye is perfectly fine and dandy.

 - The lich and necromancer Xykon from The Order of the Stick has Glowing Eyelights of Undeath and Expressive Eyesockets, which taken together tend to resemble photo-negative eyeballs.